ryupold/vode/README.md

         // expensive component to render
         memo(
-            // this array is shallow compared to the previous render [s.title, s.body],
+            // dependency array is shallow compared (using === operator) to the previous renders' memo dependencies [s.title, s.body],
             // this is the component function that will be
             // called only when the array changes